 As a Church School, RE has a very high profile within our curriculum at Acton CEVC Primary School.
 We echo the aims of the Church of England Statement of Entitlement (2016) by providing Religious Education which is rich and varied, enabling learners to acquire a thorough knowledge and understanding of the Christian faith.
 We also provide a wide range of opportunities for learners to understand and to make links between the beliefs, practices and value systems of a range of faiths and world views.
 We use an enquiry based approach, and links with the Christian Values of the school and spiritual, moral, social and cultural development are intrinsic to our RE curriculum.

-Christianity is the majority study in RE, and at least two thirds of the curriculum is Christianity.
+Christianity is the majority study in RE, and we use The Emmanuel Project as the framework for our RE teaching .
 Approximately 10% of curriculum time is spent on RE teaching.

 At our school, our children: